TogExe/wallpaper_thing/README.md

 ```sh
 wpeselec.sh -i #installs the dependencies
 ```
-and then `wpeselec` to switch between wallpapers
+and then `wpeselec.sh` to switch between wallpapers

+if you need any help add me on discord.